aptech/docs/docs/CR-sinh.rst

     :param x:
     :type x: NxK matrix

-    :returns: y (*TODO*), NxK matrix containing the hyperbolic sines of the elements of x.
+    :returns: y (*NxK matrix*), containing the hyperbolic sines of the elements of x.

 Examples
 ----------------